shree675/MyMargdarshaka/README.md

 [INSERT_IMAGE_AFTER_COMPLETION]

-## Technologies Used
+## Tools and Technologies Used
-MERN stack with Firebase
+* MERN stack with Firebase for the app
+* Figma for the design and wireframing